Platte County Assessor's Office

 If no improvements have been made to my property, why should the assessed value increase?

-Over time market value often changes even if no improvements are made to the property.
-Many people sell their homes for much more than they paid for them years earlier with no more than basic maintenance on the property.
-Missouri Statutes require that property be periodically reassessed to maintain realistic market values and treat all taxpayers fairly.
+Over time market demands change even if no improvements are made to the property.
+In an appreciating market, many people can sell their homes for more than they paid for them years earlier with no more than basic maintenance on the property.
+In a declining market, the opposite is true.

 Will I be notified of an increase in my assessment?